storeon/storeon/README.md

 store.on('@init', () => ({ users:  { } }))
 ```

-An event listener accepts the current state as the first argument
+An event listener accepts the current state as the first argument,
-and optional event object as the second.
+optional event object as the second and optional store object as the third.

 So event listeners can be reducers as well.
 As in Redux’s reducers,
 your should change immutable.